janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 ## Composer 1

 If your code has `contrib` imports you can run it only in the Composer 1.
-More [info](https://airflow.apache.org/docs/apache-airflow/1.10.5/_api/airflow/contrib/operators/dataflow_operator/index.html#airflow.contrib.operators.dataflow_operator.DataFlowPythonOperator) about DataFlowPythonOperator.
+To know more about Airflow operators, check https://airflow.apache.org/ or https://registry.astronomer.io/

-Create a Composer environment.
+Create a Composer 1 environment.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/f5f7d40b-67fe-4206-9501-92b042c950f7)